billythegoat356/Hades/README.md

 <p align="center"><strong><i>Feel free to make a pull request on this repository to submit any idea!</i></strong</p>

 <br><br>
-* Add proxies for the bruteforcer
+* Add proxies to the bruteforcer
 <br><br>

 -----